-MUS 121 Music Theory I 3 2 0 0 4 This course provides an in-depth introduction to melody, rhythm, and harmony.
+• MUS 121 Music Theory I 3 0 0 4 This course provides an in-depth introduction to melody, rhythm, and harmony.
 Emphasis is placed on fundamental melodic, rhythmic, and harmonic analysis, introduction to part writing, ear-training, and sight-singing.
 Upon completion, students should be able to demonstrate proficiency in the recognition and application of the above.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.

-Lecture Lab Clinic Work Exp.
-Credit

-MUS 122 Music Theory II 3 2 0 0 4

-Prerequisites: State, MUS 121

-This source is a continuation of studies has un in MUS 121 Em nhaaia ia placed on ad vonood

-This course is a continuation of studies begun in MUS 121.
-Emphasis is placed on advanced melodic, rhythmic, and harmonic analysis and continued studies in part-writing, ear-training, and sight-singing.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement. in analysis amases the child as a premayer amas 0.
+0.00 , MUS 122 Music Theory II 3 2 0 0 4 Prerequisites: State, MUS 121 This course is a continuation of studies beg gun in MUS 3 121.
+Em phasis is p laced on a dvanced melodic, rhythmic, and harmonic analysis and continued studies in part-writing, ear-training, and sight-singing.
 Upon completion, students should be able to demonstrate proficiency in the recognition and application of the above.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.

-MUS 131 Chorus I 0 2 0 0 1 This course provides an opportunity to gain experience singing in a chorus.
+MUS 131 Chorus I This course provides an opportunity to gain experience singing in a chorus.
 Emphasis is placed on vocal techniques and the study and performance of a variety of styles and periods of choral literature.
 Upon completion, students should be able to demonstrate skills needed to participate in choral singing leading to performance.
-This course has been approved to satisfy the Comprehensive Articulation Agreement pre-major and/or elective requirement.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.